linode/apl-docs/product/use-cases/multi-tenancy.md

 - Get access to a private image registry
 - Download the Docker login credentials to get access to their private image registry
+- Build OCI-compliant images from application code
-- Deploy their images (stored in the private registry) using the Otomi workloads feature
+- Deploy images (stored in the private registry) using the Otomi workloads feature
 - Get access to pre-configured dashboards to see container metrics, policy violations, detected threads in containers and detected vulnerabilities in containers
 - Configure ingress and network policies
+- Configure HTTP response headers
+- Configure CNAMEs
-- Get access to Vault to create secrets
+- Get access to Vault to create and manage secrets
 - Use secrets for ingress or workloads

-When a team already has build an image, this image can be deployed within minutes after they have been onboarded.
+When a team already has a code repo with a Dockderfile, they can build, deploy and expose this app within minutes after they have been onboarded onto the platform.